-Sarah is opening up about her family's experience, revealing she wouldn't change what's happened to them as it's helping deliver a state of the art trauma unit which will help other families.
+She also said that she wouldn't change what's happened to them as it's helping deliver a state of the art trauma unit which will help other families.

 The actress and her husband, who she met on the set of Cutting It, say that every time a donation is made they think of their daughter and say, 'Yeah, well done girl'.